-A satisfactory resolution to allegations of inappropriate body behaviour was repeatedly hindered by the state's inability to face up to issues of sexuality to the same degree other aspects of the education system were being centralized.
-The legislation on the books might have sufficed, had Superintendents of Education been willing to act.
-Alberni (#19), where the "Indian girl" eloped, was one of the few exceptions where the superintendent intervened directly between opposing groups of parents.82 "From the facts of the case as stated, I certainly think it advisable to refuse the girl re-admission.
-Her presence could not but cause talk among the children that might lead to evil consequence.
-It is certainly the duty of both trustees and teacher to do everything in their favor to keep the moral atmosphere of the school-room pure."83
+A satisfactory resolution to allegations of inappropriate body behaviour and body talk was repeatedly hindered by the state's inability to face up to issues of sexuality to the same degree to which other aspects of the education system were being centralized.
+The legislation on the books might have sufficed, had superintendents of education been willing to act.
+Alberni (#19), where the "Indian girl" eloped, was one of the few exceptions where the superintendent intervened directly between opposing groups of parents.81 He opined that "from the facts of the case as stated, I certainly think it advisable to refuse the girl re-admission.
+Her presence could not but cause talk among the children that might lead to evil consequences.
+It is certainly the duty of both trustees and teacher to do everything in their favor to keep the moral atmosphere of the school-room pure."82

 Otherwise, formal resolution fell on the locality, where the options were few.
 Sometimes nothing happened.
-The Silverdale trustee's wife (#27) who caught two children "having connection" in a shed was told, on reporting the incident to another trustee, that "it was boys and girls play...going home from school."84 On the other hand, the Golden trustees (#21) readily expelled a girl for "immorality" outside of school.
-New arrivals made the difference.
-"In cases where the children have come from England, carefully raised under their mother's care, we can see in a few months such a deterioration in behavior & even character as would appear almost incredible to an outsider."85 In the Nicola Valley (#14) trustees voted that the oldest of the four boys accused of assault be "expelled from the school under Section 7, Subsection 14.15 of the Regulations of
+The Silverdale trustee's wife (#27) who caught two children "having connection" in a shed was told, on reporting the incident to another trustee, that "it was boys and girls play... going home from school."83 On the other hand, the Golden trustees (#21) readily expelled a girl for "immorality" outside of school.
+New arrivals might make the difference: "In cases where the children have come from England, carefully raised under their mother's care, we can see in a few months such a deterioration in behavior & even character as would appear almost incredible to an outsider."84 In the Nicola Valley (#14) trustees voted that the oldest of the four boys accused of assault be "expelled from the school under Section 7, Subsection 14.15 of the Regulations of Schools in B.C. because he was the leader in these things."85 Likely because the action was extreme, the trustees specified their reasons with some precision, saying "the nature of the offense is one of gross immorality and is such as to compel the trustees to resort to this severe measure, as a means toward preventing any recurrence of a like nature, as well as a warning to the younger children, several of whom I regret to add have been equally guilty though evidently led on by the example of their senior."86